We’ve put together some helpful links to help you decide which Subscription works best for you. Click on each link for more information.

 One dollar from the sale of each bag is donated to The Rainforest Foundation.

 This blend created in tribute to our partnership with the Rainforest Foundation is a house favorite here at Irving Farm Coffee Roasters.
-We designed this USDA Organic certified blend around three very special coffees who have USDA certified organic status and sustainable and ethical practices we deeply admire from Honduras, Peru and Timor.
+We designed this USDA Organic certified blend around three very special coffees who have USDA certified organic status and sustainable and ethical practices we deeply admire from Honduras and Peru.

 Honduras: The town of Capucas, Honduras, is home to just over 80 families who produce coffee.
 Many of the farmers also have small “micro-mills” to process their coffee and then sell through the coop.
 The farmers take great pride in their coffee plantations: they obsess over different pruning techniques, processing experiments and which varietals will produce the best coffees.
 The farmers we work with in Capucas have obtained Organic, Fair Trade and Rainforest certifications to reflect their commitment to their environment and fair social ethic.